ultimatehecker/Formula-One-Wrapper/README.md

-## IMPORTANT: This project is now discontinued, as it is almost impossible to work with the ErgastAPI given on how old it is.
+# IMPORTANT: This project is now discontinued, as it is almost impossible to work with the ErgastAPI given on how old it is.
 I have decided to create my own API for the FIA Racing Series (F1, F2, F3).

-# Formula-Simplified

 I noticed that the Ergast Client was just difficult to use given its age.
 Its structure isn't the best either, so I developed something that would make it easier!
 Formula-Simplified is a  wrapper of the Ergast API for Node.js powered by TypeScript.